frederic-perez/AmE-dictionary/data/dictionary.md

 __dullard__
 __dully__ _adv_
 __duly__ _adv_ :four::hammer: _Couples duly married._ _Duly noted._ (:es: correctly or appropriately recorded)
-__dumbbells__ (dumbbell, dumb-bell) A short bar with a weight at each end, used typically in pairs for exercise or muscle-building. :es: mancuernas
+__dumbbells__ _n_ :two: (dumbbell, dumb-bell) A short bar with a weight at each end, used typically in pairs for exercise or muscle-building. :es: mancuernas
 __dumbfounded__ _v_ :two::hammer:
 __dumbstruck__
 __dump<sup>1</sup>__ _n_ _A munitions dump._